RRFayad/Shadcn/README.md

 ##### useMediaQuery

 - We implemented the drawer menu, but, as it was to be shown only for mobile, if we expanded our screen it would keep showing.

   - That's because, the menu comes from a portal
   - So, we need to use the Shadcn useMediaQuery hook to hide it (using logic to recognize the screen size)

+- We extended the Shadcn UI to recognize if the drawer have to be rendered from bottom (default) or from right

+- Now we want to adjust it to close after clicked
+  - used the context we created to handle eventHandlers in the menu item

 ## Shadcn/ui Components: